tbs1-bo/luftdaten.tbs1.de/current_values_render/README.md

 Open `feinstaub_render.py` and look for configuration values at the top.

-Invoke the script `python feinstaub_render.py` (preferably from within a virtual environment).
+Invoke the script `python feinstaub_render.py --target /var/www/feinstaub/live-data.html` (preferably from within a virtual environment).

 Check the generated html file.

 If the desired result appears, you can automate this process with a cron job.

-    crontab -e

-To execute it every minute use a line similar to this:

-    PRJ=/path/to/project
-    * * * * * cd $PRJ && /path/to/venv/bin/python feinstaub_render.py